Hgracia/VIC/README.md

 ## PREREQUISITE

-1. You need install Java >= 1.8.
+1. You need to install Java >= 1.8.
-2. You need install [ANNOVAR] (http://annovar.openbioinformatics.org/en/latest/) version >=  2016-02-01.
+2. You need to install [ANNOVAR] (http://annovar.openbioinformatics.org/en/latest/) version >=  2016-02-01.
-3. You need download other files such as mim2gene.txt from [OMIM] (http://www.omim.org/downloads).
+3. You need to download other files such as mim2gene.txt from [OMIM] (http://www.omim.org/downloads).
-4. Please use the updated files from OMIM, outdated files will bring problems of VIC.
+4. Please use the latest version of the files from OMIM, updated files could generate more accurate results while using VIC.

 ## OPTIONS